North Carolinians can apply online for help with energy costs beginning Monday

-RALEIGH, N.C. — Starting Monday, Jan.
-4, North Carolinians will be able to apply for help with energy costs, according to a statement released on Tuesday by the North Carolina Department of Health and Human Services.
+RALEIGH, N.C. — North Carolinians can apply online for help with energy costs beginning Monday, according to a news release from the North Carolina Department of Health and Human Services.

 Applying for these programs online is easy and convenient, as well as safe and helps people socially distance.
 Applicants can also call their county department of social services to apply by phone or print a paper application from www.epass.nc.gov to mail, fax or drop off at their county department of social services.